 Just because you have a productivity monitoring system in place doesn’t mean it’s going to remain static forever.
 Set up intentional checkpoints and reviews so you can assess what’s working in your monitoring system and what’s lacking.
 Make sure your goals are still aligned and the system is serving those goals and objectives.
 And finally, make sure your team members understand the importance of the system and buy into it so they can provide helpful and honest feedback.

-Find your work productivity tracking system with ActivTrak
+Track work productivity with ActivTrak

 Whether it’s to improve employee productivity or justify remote work for your employees, implementing the right productivity tracking system can help your organization grow and thrive.
 ActivTrak has a suite of tools to give you insight into how your employees perform best and the ways they can grow.
 Sign up for a free demo today to see how ActivTrak can help your organization monitor and improve employee productivity.